Biological Psychiatry

 Getty

-Biological bases for specific mental health disorders
+Biological psychiatry's understanding of the bases for specific mental health disorders

 Breakthroughs in biological psychiatry research have uncovered biological bases for a wide range of mental disorders.
 With the new emphasis on healthy brain function, more research may follow the same trends.
 Below are some of the most significant discoveries that have come about in recent decades related to the connection between biology and mental health.